LiorPytowski/ChaiN-Fiji-only-implementation/1_Chromatin Classification/README.md

 For visualisation purposes, image synchronisation might be of interest (Analyze › Tools › Synchronize Windows).

+#### Why is this macro so slow?
+The most time consuming step is the multi Otsu implementations from the simpleITK library.
+This is computed on CPU.
+The more chromatin classes you create the slower it will be.

 ## Dependencies
 :heavy_exclamation_mark: The macros need certain update sites to run.
 The update sites are: